apache/nuttx/boards/z80/ez80/z20x/README.txt

 Configuration Subdirectories
 ----------------------------

-  nsh_flash, nsh_ram:
+  nsh_ram:

-    These configuration build the NuttShell (NSH).
+    This configuration builds the NuttShell (NSH).
 That code can be found in apps/system/nsh and apps/system/nshlib..
 For more information see:  apps/system/nsh/README.txt and
     Documentation/NuttShell.html.

     NOTES:

-    1. UNVERIFIED!
-I doubt that the nsh_flash program will fit into the smaller FLASH memory of the eZ80F92 part.
-See discussion under "Memory Constraints" above.

-       The nsh_ram configuration, of course, depends on the sdboot bootloader to load that program into RAM.

-    2. The two configurations different only in that one builds for execution entirely from FLASH and the other for execution entirely from RAM.
+    1. This configuration builds for execution entirely from RAM.
 A bootloader of some kind is required to support such execution from RAM!
-This difference is reflected in a single configuration setting:
+This is reflected in a single configuration setting:

-         CONFIG_BOOT_RUNFROMFLASH=y    # Execute from flash (default)
          CONFIG_BOOT_RUNFROMEXTSRAM=y  # Execute from external SRAM

-       A third configuration is possible but not formalized with its own defconfig file:  You can also configure the code to boot from FLASH, copy the code to external SRAM, and then execute from RAM.
-Such a configuration needs the following settings in the .config file:

-         CONFIG_BOOT_RUNFROMEXTSRAM=y  # Execute from external SRAM
-         CONFIG_Z20X_COPYTORAM=y  # Boot from FLASH but copy to SRAM

-       Why execute from SRAM at all?
-Because you will get MUCH better performance because of the zero wait state SRAM implementation.
+       Why execute from SRAM?
+Because you will get MUCH better performance because of the zero wait state SRAM implementation and you will not be constrained by the eZ80F92's small FLASH size.

-    3. The eZ80 RTC, the procFS file system, and SD card support in included.
+    2. The eZ80 RTC, the procFS file system, and SD card support in included.
        The procFS file system will be auto-mounted at /proc when the board boots.